lukso-network/example-miniapp-plain/README.md

 npm run dev

-Open your browser and go to http://localhost:5173 to play the game!
+open your browser and go to http://localhost:5173 to play the game!
 ```

+## How to integrate your project into The Grid

+    1. Deploy your app.
+You can use Vercel or your favorite cloud platform.
+    2. Go to Universal Everything and add new content to The Grid.
+    3. Choose the “Website” option and paste the URL of your dApp.
+If you use [Vercel], you can refer to their documentation.
+    4. Now you can see your dApp on The Grid!
+Let’s start playing!

 ## Project Structure